Macrometacorp/docs/docs/cep/error-handling/error-handling-logging-example.md

 # Error Handling: Logging Example

-This example explains how errors are handled at the sink level.
+This example explains how errors are handled at the sink level with `log` mode.
 In the following example, the stream worker attempts to publish abnormal glucose reading events to an unavailable HTTP endpoint, and the error is recorded to the logs.

 ```sql
 -- Defines `GlucoseReadingStream` stream, which contains events related to glucose readings.